small-logo

 • Insights & News

-Ben also worked as a Trial Attorney in the Division’s Media, Entertainment, and Communications Section.
-There, he led investigations of potentially anticompetitive mergers and conduct, including a high-profile matter involving NCAA rules and a complex ed-tech platform merger.
-He also played a key role in United States v.
+At the DOJ, Ben oversaw the Division’s Section 8 enforcement program and played a significant role in several of its most consequential matters, including United States v.
+Visa and United States v.
+Amex GBT, et al. He previously served as a trial attorney in the Media, Entertainment, and Communications Section, where he led investigations into potentially anticompetitive mergers and conduct—among them a high-profile matter involving NCAA rules and a complex merger in the ed-tech space.
+He also played key roles on the trial teams in United States v.
 Booz Allen Hamilton and United States v.
-Assa-Abloy, earning multiple Assistant Attorney General Awards for his contributions to the trial teams.
+Assa-Abloy, earning multiple Assistant Attorney General Awards for his contributions.

 Key Matters